 All teams shall be composed of 3-5 participants, all of whom should be from an accredited graduate program in the US or worldwide.
-Each participant must be attending his or her respective institution in the Fall 2019 academic semester.
+Each participant must be attending his or her respective institution in the Fall 2020 academic semester.
 If a substitute is provided for any team member, the team must inform the organizing committee prior to the competition day and the substitute must participate for the entirety of the event following their entry.

 All communication with participants, case materials, and presentations will and must be provided in English.
 All teams must prepare and present on the case provided.
 A panel of judges will select the finalists.
 Judging panels will be composed of academic and business leaders who are respected for their experience in the healthcare industry.